Governance

 The Board and management of CIBC recognize the importance of consistent and timely communication with CIBC's stakeholders.

-Read CIBC's Statement of Disclosure Policy and Practices (90 KB)
+Read CIBC's Statement of Disclosure Policy and Practices (PDF, 205 KB) Opens in a new window.

 CIBC's financial reports and press releases, along with other executive presentations and webcasts are available online.

 Another component of good governance includes being a responsible corporate citizen.
-CIBC is recognized as a leader in sustainable business practices and corporate social responsibility.
+CIBC is recognized as a leader in sustainable business practices.